 The first step is to remember your target audience.
 Who are you talking to, and what do you want them to feel?

-That being said, you can still use different tones in writing.
+That being said, you can still use different types of tones in writing.
 A lighthearted detective could be a fun addition to an otherwise somber book.
-But you'll want keep the larger tone of your book aligned with the genre and story.
+But you’ll want to keep the larger tone of your book aligned with the genre and story.

 Don’t be Afraid of Detail and Description